 We can say that the Schwinn 870 did give us a good workout.
-When we tested this machine a couple of years ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
+When we tested this machine a short while ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
 The cardio preset workouts were smart and well built.
 Anyone can get started with relative ease, and the system tracked target heart rate based on personal age and weight.

 The 830 has a smaller belt, and the motor is less powerful, but the main components are the same.
-You still get the user profile, the folding system, the reliable cushion system and the various workouts selection.
+You still get the user profiles, the folding system, the reliable cushion system and the workout selection.
 For your daily 30 minutes – 1 hour daily runs, you do not need anything more.

-There are some features you will not find on Schwinn treadmills, such as an entertainment feature, touch screen display or voice trainer to guide you through the workouts.
-We hope to see new models on the market with this brand as the old ones are obsolete compared to the most current options.
+There are some things you will not find on Schwinn treadmills, such as entertainment feature, touch screen display or voice trainer to guide you through the workouts.
+We hope to see new models on the market with this brand as the old ones are obsolete compared to the most current options out there.